 - 10% of your points back for the first 100,000 points you redeem per year

 The only real difference I can spot between the cards is the welcome bonuses.

-The student version of the card has a smaller welcome bonus — you earn 2,500 bonus points after spending $500 within three months, rather than 15,000 bonus points after spending $1,000 within three months.
+The student version of the card has a welcome bonus where you earn 2,500 bonus points after spending $500 within three months.

 Who should get a student credit card?